In this article:

 - Use a rubber suction bulb to squeeze out the mucus from the nose of young children.

 - Steam inhalation can be helpful for adults and older children.

 - Use a cool-mist vaporizer or humidifier to maintain moisture levels indoor.
-However, avoid making the room excessively humid, and clean the vaporizer daily with Lysol or bleach.

-Why is a runny nose a concern?
+When is a runny nose a cause for concern?